attack68/rateslib/docs/source/j_delta.rst

 - obtaining **risk sensitivities** to those **calibrating instruments**.

-The mathematical processes involved here are technical and better explained in the supplementary material (TODO link).
+The mathematical processes involved here are technical and better explained in the :ref:`supplementary material <about-doc>`.
 Essentially a mapping is created between the **fundamental derivatives** obtained through AD and the **calibrating instrument rates**.
 The :class:`~rateslib.solver.Solver` stores and uses this mapping to create the